wouterverweirder/wouterverweirder.github.io/src/content/blog/2023/03/01/creating-an-endless-repeating-scroll-with-css-and-javascript/index.md

 This resulted in a smooth experience on all devices, and browsers.

 <video src="finished.mp4" controls loop muted playsline autoplay style="width: 100%; height: auto;"></video>

+*Update 2023-04-21: I noticed some performance issues on desktop Safari, read more about this in the follow-up post: [CSS variables can be slow in Safari](/2023/04/21/css-variables-can-be-slow-in-safari/)*